 - Principle # 3: Consolidate notes soon after the lecture

 - Principle # 4: Make study a daily practice

 - Study effectively or cram?
 It's your choice

 What kind of student are you?

 Are you the kind who waits until an exam looms right over your head before you cancel everything on your calendar and cram like crazy?
-Do you spend your exam countdown in a sleepless, caffeine-fuelled, and information drenched stupor, emerging with just enough energy to somehow write (and scrape through) the exam?
+Do you spend your exam countdown in a sleepless, caffeine-fueled, and information-drenched stupor, emerging with just enough energy to somehow sit for (and scrape through) the exam?

-Then, there’s the second approach to studying—the way our smart friend Haru prepared for his exams: the Holy Grail of study techniques ...
+Then, there’s the second approach to studying—the way our smart friend Haru prepared for his exams ...

-Approach 2: Start studying on day one of your course
+Start studying on DAY ONE of your course

 What does that even look like?